-Who can resist pepperoni and cheese baked into fresh pizza dough?
+Who can resist pepperoni and cheese baked into pizza dough?
 These tasty appetizers are delicious dunked into marinara sauce.
 If you can make pizza, you can make these rolls!

 If there is a party snack that everyone will love, Easy Pepperoni Rolls is the one.